-Credit unions have been chipping away at digital transformation for some time, but during the COVID-19 pandemic, member demands for a fully digital banking experience, and competition from non-banks, have thrown transformation into overdrive.
+Credit unions have been chipping away at digital transformation and process improvement for some time, but member demands for a fully digital credit union experience, and competition from non-credit unions, have thrown the need for transformation into overdrive.
 Your credit union may have adapted by launching mobile platforms and automating previously manual tasks, but those efforts are not enough.

 Perhaps your online account-opening platform is underutilized.
 Or maybe you can’t crack the secret of targeted marketing to acquire new members digitally.
 Or your loan-origination process frustrates your members.
 Maybe your legacy core system from Jack Henry, FIS, or Fiserv is inflexible and holding you back.
 The list goes on.

-Credit unions have always prioritized member service, using it to differentiate themselves from banks.
+Credit unions have always prioritized customer service, using it to differentiate themselves from banks.
 And that service typically relied on in-branch member interactions.
 But members are not as likely to set foot into a branch as they were in the past: in 2020, 55 percent said they will visit branches less often.
-That trend is likely to persist and will only accelerate in the post-pandemic era.
+That is only accelerating.

-To compete, credit unions will need to invest in digital transformation to better engage with members, improve operational efficiency, and increase operating leverage.
-Gartner writes: “Many finance organizations are trying to figure out the digital landscape and ways to identify and execute cost-saving opportunities in order to allocate more funding to digital initiatives.
-COVID-19 has accelerated the pace of finance investment in digital transformation.”
+To compete, credit unions will need to invest in process improvement and digital transformation to better engage with members, improve operational efficiency, and increase operating leverage.
+Gartner writes: “Many finance organizations are trying to figure out the digital landscape and ways to identify and execute cost-saving opportunities in order to allocate more funding to digital initiatives.”

 According to Gartner, digital transformation, often simply referred to as digitization, is defined as the process of changing from analog to digital form.
 However, you only achieve true transformation when you also change the processes themselves.